-4.6 Seat:
+4.6 Seat

-- 4.6.1 Factory-manufactured racing seats are mandatory and must be acceptable to officials. - 4.6.2 Homemade aluminum, plastic or fiberglass seats are not allowed. - 4.6.3 Must be installed properly and seat back cannot be moved back further than rear edge of quarter post. - 4.6.4 High-back aluminum seats only.
+- 4.6.1 Factory-manufactured racing seats are mandatory and must be acceptable to officials. - 4.6.2 Homemade aluminum, plastic or fiberglass seats are not allowed. - 4.6.3 Must be properly installed and seat back cannot be moved back further than the front edge of sail panel. - 4.6.4 High-back aluminum seats only.
 Full containment racing seats are strongly recommended.